heremaps/naksha/here-naksha-lib-jbon/JBON.md

 ### (4) string
 A UNICODE string using a special encoding that is smaller than UTF-8 and additionally allows to reuse sub-strings or include them from dictionaries.
 Generally the encoder will always break down all strings by the space character and encode them in chunks.
 The lower 4-bit are the size indicator.
 A value between 0 and 10 represent the size of the (so between 0 and 10).
 The values 11 to 15 signal:

-- 11: The next byte stores the biased size, so size - 11 (11 to 266).
+- 11: The next byte stores the unsigned size, (0 to 255).
 - 12: The next two byte store the unsigned size, big-endian (0 to 65535).
 - 13: The next three byte store the unsigned size, big-endian (0 to 16777215).
 - 14: The next four byte store the unsigned size, big-endian (0 to 2^32-1).